Aiming for factor4 of molding factories

 The four defects introduced so far are examples that are difficult to improve simply by changing materials or changing molding conditions.
 Even with these defects, many customers continue molding with a low yield in order to meet the quality requirements of the delivery destination.
 If the molding temperature is set higher, it can be improved to some extent, but the higher the temperature, the longer it takes to cool down, resulting in a longer cycle time and lower production efficiency.

-Therefore, we propose heat & cool molding as a means to solve the problems and issues that appear on the surface of this molded product, and as a method to dramatically improve molding quality.
+Therefore, we propose "Heat & Cool Molding" as a means to solve the problems and issues of defects that appear on the surface of these molded products, and as a way to dramatically improve molding quality.

 What is heat & cool molding?